Ghost (Justin Bieber song): Critical reception

 The song received critical acclaim by music critics.
 Allison Stewart of The Washington Post saw "Ghost" as the best song on Justice, writing that the "rafter-rattling ballad" is "perfectly suited to the unique concerns of quarantine".
 Similarly, Los Angeles Times pop music critic Mikael Wood considered it one of the album's highlights, noting that the song's drums "punches up a vaguely creepy emo sentiment".
 Jason Lipshutz of Billboard listed it ninth in his ranking of the best songs on Justice, believing that "Bieber drops one of the best vocal performances on the album here and carries the concept through".
 The Evening Standard's David Smyth felt the song's synths were one of the many musically enjoyable aspects on Justice.
 NME's Will Lavin wrote that the track "hits hard but imparts a healing guitar riff to cushion the blow".
 Anna Clara Ribeiro from PopMatters found it to be the most intriguing song on Justice in terms of production, specifying "not so much for any of the sounds that prevail in it", but rather "for where each of them is placed".
 Ribeiro also called it a good lyrical moment of the album.
 Baby A. Gil of The Philippine Star thought the song "effortlessly juggles grief and hope while depicting forever love".
-Conseqence of Sound's Valerie Magan was less positive about the track, feeling its "impact remains as barren as the imagery".
+Consequence of Sound's Valerie Magan was less positive about the track, feeling its "impact remains as barren as the imagery".